Case study 3

 A visual mapping and analysis tool had been in development at Arup to help design managers in the built environment analyse connections between design considerations, strategic drivers and project outcomes.
 The second version had accumulated significant issues around stability, scalability and usability.
 The team faced a decision.
 Release a third version with new features or stop further development entirely.

-The Product Manager responsible for the tool was an engineer who had worked directly with the mapping and outcome analysis methodology the tool was built to support.
-That practitioner experience made the PM a genuine subject matter expert for the research.
+The Product Manager responsible for the tool was an engineer who had worked directly with the methodology it was built to support.
+That practitioner experience made the PM a genuine subject matter expert.
 The PM believed in the product and wanted to take it to the next version.

 Starting with the full picture